 By 2027, SAP will officially retire its Business Suite 7, including ECC, in favor of S/4HANA—its new ERP system built to handle the complex demands of modern enterprises.
 This means businesses still operating on legacy SAP systems are on the clock to complete their software migration.

-While the initial deadline of 2025 was extended due to slower-than-expected adoption, SAP has clarified that there will be no further extensions beyond 2027.
+While the initial deadline of 2025 was extended due to slower-than-expected S/4HANA adoption, SAP has clarified that there will be no further extensions beyond 2027.
 Organizations still relying on older systems risk falling behind competitors who have already transformed their infrastructure to S/4HANA.

 S/4HANA isn’t just an upgrade—it’s an entirely new ERP platform designed to deliver real-time data processing, integrated analytics, and simplified system architecture.
 However, the migration process comes with its own set of IT challenges.